telink-semi/tc_ble_simple_sdk/patch_note.md

   - For B80/B80B
     - Fix the issue where pmParam.wakeup_src was not updated after the suspend was wakeuped.
       - Detailed Description: When the MCU is in the suspend state, the pmParam.wakeup_src is not updated after the MCU is wakeuped.
-      - After Fix: The pmParam.wakeup_src is updated after the MCU is wakeuped from suspend state.
+      - After Fix: After the MCU wakes up from the suspend state, the pmParam.wakeup_src can correctly update the wake-up source information.
       - Update Recommendation: Evaluate if needed.

 * **PLL**
   - For B80/B80B
     - The criteria for determining the stability of the PLL have become more stringent.
     - Detailed Description: Previously, the criteria for determining the stability of the PLL was considered passed if detected once.
-    - After Fix: The criteria for determining the stability of the PLL is only considered passed if it is detected three times consecutively.
+    - After Fix: The criteria for determining the stability of the PLL is only considered passed if it is detected three times consecutively (to improve reliability).
     - Update Recommendation: Recommended update.

 * **Flash**